 Kidney trouble may come from stones, or the compromise of kidney function for many reasons including the ageing process.
 Not that long ago, it was believed that less protein in the diet would help kidneys function better, but more recent studies prove that, in fact, protein restriction is not required in the early stages of kidney failure.
 Protein restriction in late-stage failure may be necessary.

 Lowering the amount of phosphorus in the diet is the main goal when the kidneys need some help.

 Vitamin D plays a critical role in cases of kidney disease.
 Read about it here.

 Do's and Don'ts

 In the case of kidney trouble, fish oils such as Wild Salmon Oil have been proven to be kidney friendly while vegetable oils are something to stay away from.
 Vitamin C supplements tends to acidify urine, but also, vitamin C is fluished out of the body via urine.
 Combined with excess calcium in urine, it's the perfect set-up for calcium oxalate stones.
 You never want to supplement vitamin C in the diet of a calcium oxalate stone forming dog.

-Vitamin E works as an antioxidant to promote overall health.
 The B-Complex vitamin group supports almost every cell and body tissue and these vitamins are flushed out of the body via urine.
 Compromised kidneys can cause a dog to urinate more frequently and/or greater volume which can create a B vitamin deficiency.
 Supplementation with a vitamin B compound is prudent.

 For Further Reading